madanisara/madanisara/README.md

 ---
 ### - Unity environments
 Through Unity, a virtual reality game development software and engine, I designed some VR environments with specific interactive elements.
-The main projects are designing a garage and a park, both supervised by an online course provided by the University of London.
+Indeed, the goal was to develop models, taking care of both the visual/auditory aspect and the interactive one.
+The main projects consist in designing a garage and a park, both supervised by an online course provided by the University of London.

 <details>
 <summary>Unity Hub portfolio</summary>